MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-rms.md

 The default value for the use license validity period for a tenant is 30 days and this setting can be overridden by a more restrictive setting in a label or template.
 For more information about the use license and how to configure it, see the [Rights Management use license](configure-usage-rights.md#rights-management-use-license) documentation.

 ## Can Rights Management prevent screen captures?
 By not granting the **Copy** [usage right](configure-usage-rights.md), Rights Management can prevent screen captures from many of the commonly used screen capture tools on Windows platforms (Windows 7, Windows 8.1, Windows 10, Windows 10 Mobile) and Android.
-However, iOS and Mac devices do not allow any app to prevent screen captures, and browsers (for example, when used with Outlook Web App and Office Online) also cannot prevent screen captures.
+However, iOS and Mac devices do not allow any app to prevent screen captures.
+In addition, browsers on any device cannot prevent screen captures.
+Browser use includes Outlook on the web and Office Online.

 Preventing screen captures can help to avoid accidental or negligent disclosure of confidential or sensitive information.
 But there are many ways that a user can share data that is displayed on a screen, and taking a screen shot is only one method.
 For example, a user intent on sharing displayed information can take a picture of it using their camera phone, retype the data, or simply verbally relay it to somebody.